haskell-effectful/effectful/README.md

 [list-t](https://hackage.haskell.org/package/list-t) or
 [logict](https://hackage.haskell.org/package/logict) can be used.

-This is where `effective` comes in.
+This is where `effectful` comes in.
 The `Eff` monad it uses is essentially a `ReaderT` over `IO` on steroids, allowing us to dynamically extend its environment with data types that represent effects.